Abolition is about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.

 batjc.org

-• Monitors and challenges the abusive conditions inside California women’s prisons, fights for the release of women and trans prisoners, and supports women and trans people in their process of re-entering the community.
+• monitors and challenges the abusive conditions inside California women’s prisons, fights for the release of women and trans prisoners, and supports women and trans people in their process of re-entering the community.

 womenprisoners.org